 How Organizations Benefit

-• There’s simply no better way to meet and work with the area’s top experts and key players.
+- Benefit from the opportunity to meet and work with the area’s top experts and key decision-makers.

-• The program provides advanced leadership experience in thinking big and effecting change.
+- Gain access to advanced leadership techniques in thinking big and effecting change.

 How to Apply

 Applications for the 2023 Bingham Fellows class (running January 2023 – January 2024) are due October 14, 2022.
 Our selection committee considers experience, community service, responses to essay questions, and approval from your employer/supervisor.
 The application consists of two parts: